DimKush/allocator_self_v2/README.md

 ## Idea of realisation
 ![Image alt](https://github.com/DimKush/readme_stuff/blob/main/self_allocator_v2/mem_pooler.png)

-//TODO
+The main idea - is to build <abbr title="Singleton by Scott Meyers">Singleton</abbr> class memory_controller.
+This template class will provide all memory operations like:
++ get the memory
++ drop the memory

 ## Unit tests
 Unit tests are based on [googletest](http://localhost/ "link title") library.
 List of unit tests :
 + Ordinary tests:
-    + VersionController - check version of project from CmakeLists.txt;
+    + VersionController - check version of the project from CmakeLists.txt;
     + allocateMemory - allocate memory and search values in memory_controller;
-    + dropMemory - delete allocated memory;
+    + dropMemory - delete the allocated memory;
-    + fillStlCustomAllocator - fill stl containers (std::vector<int>, std::map):
+    + fillStlCustomAllocator - fill the stl containers (std::vector<int>, std::map):
         + with std::allocator;
         + with self_allocator;

 If you turn on The <abbr title="set(DEMO_READY ON) in CmakeLists.txt">DEBUG MOD</abbr>:
 + Demo tests:
-    + fillCustomList - fill custom List with std::alocator and self_allocator help.
+    + fillCustomList - fill custom List
+		+ with std::alocator
+		+ with self_allocator help.

 //TODO